RyanFrantz/ryanfrantz.github.io/_posts/2019-03-27-control-is-an-illusion.md

 </blockquote>

-The "root cause" is probably the most persistent agent of control because it furthers the belief that if we can just find that think that caused us to lose control, we can prevent it in the future.
+The "root cause" is probably the most persistent agent of control because it furthers the belief that if we can just find that thing that caused us to lose control, we can prevent it in the future.
 ### Blame